İsmail Cem: Political career

-European Union relations
+Relations with the European Union

-Cem's most notable achievement was his role in securing Turkey's status as a candidate for European Union membership.
-He was largely credited with Turkey's declaration as a full member candidate during the Helsinki Summit in December 1999.
-This breakthrough came after intensive negotiations with EU officials, including a crucial overnight diplomatic mission to Ankara by EU foreign policy chief Javier Solana and European Commissioner Günter Verheugen to finalize the details.
+He negotiated candidate status for Turkey's bid to join the European Union as foreign minister.
+He was largely credited with Turkey's declaration as a full member candidate during the Helsinki Summit Meeting in 1999, after much negotiation with the EU and a night trip by EU foreign policy chief Javier Solana and the then European Commissioner Günter Verheugen to Ankara to iron out the last details.